skygreen2001/markdown-html-ppt/README.md

 ## Destination

-  - [x] convert markdown to html format ppt output a zip file,After it downloaded,it can be unwrapped that can be offline use with any web browser which supported html5
+  - [x] convert Markdown to html format ppt output a zip file,After it downloaded,it can be unwrapped that can be offline use with any web browser which supported html5
-  - [ ] provide atom with a package to to convert markdown to html5 files ppt which can be viewed with web browser suppoted html5
+  - [ ] provide Atom with a package to to convert markdown to html5 files ppt which can be viewed with web browser suppoted html5
-  - [ ] provide sublime with a package to convert markdown to html5 files ppt which can be viewed with web browser suppoted html5
+  - [ ] provide Sublime with a package to convert markdown to html5 files ppt which can be viewed with web browser suppoted html5
+  - [ ] provide Grav with a plugin to convert markdown to html5 files ppt which can be viewed with web browser suppoted html5